Unions and Cities Sue Trump Over ‘Unconstitutional’ Federal Workforce Cuts

 Since February, a flurry of related lawsuits has been filed as tens of thousands of Federal workers have undergone layoffs which lawmakers and Federal officials alike have warned could harm the ability of the Federal government to operate.

-One of the plaintiffs in the case includes the American Federation of Government Employees (AFGE), which has led rallies and legal battles – such as those defending probationary workers and protecting personal data from getting in the hands of the Department of Government Efficiency – against the administration since it took office in January.
+One of the plaintiffs in the case includes the American Federation of Government Employees (AFGE), which has led rallies and legal battles – such as those defending probationary workers and protecting personal data from getting into the hands of the Department of Government Efficiency – against the administration since it took office in January.

 “The Trump administration’s reckless attempt to dismantle our government without congressional approval threatens vital services Americans depend on every day — from caring for veterans and safeguarding public health, to protecting our environment and maintaining national security,” said AFGE National President Everett Kelley in a statement.